Starting Your Own Company

 The reason I chose this topic this month is that I've seen an awful lot of questions about it of late, not only on my Game Biz Q&A bulletin board, but also on the Comp.Games.Development.Design newsgroup and on the

-IGDA Student & Newbie Outreach forum (both inactive now)
+IGDA Student & Newbie Outreach forum (links removed; both sites gone now)

 The excellent Article #16 by Noah Decter-Jackson talks about how to bring together some friends and enthusiasts for a "volunteers" approach to making an indy (independent) game project, also known as a "garage game."
 His article is an excellent look at the management of a project, but the questions I've been seeing lately are about how to write business plans, how to get startup capital, how to get game contracts (publishing deals, development contracts)... stuff like that.

 So that's what this article is all about.

 It's possible for garage gamers to keep at it, game after game, learning as they go and eventually establishing themselves and becoming recognized as a development house in the industry.

 And it certainly has happened that way.
 But that's the hard way.

 Let's take a look at a path that is more likely, more reliable, and has probably resulted in the creation of more game development companies than the garage game route has.